ekwan/PyQuiver/README.md

 ## Introduction

-*PyQuiver* is an open-source Python program for calculating kinetic isotope effects (KIEs) and equilibrium isotope effects (EIEs) using harmonic frequencies and the Bigeleisen-Mayer equation.  *PyQuiver* requires Cartesian Hessian matrices, which can be calculated using any electronic structure program.
+*PyQuiver* is an open-source Python program for calculating kinetic isotope effects (KIEs) and equilibrium isotope effects (EIEs) using harmonic frequencies and the Bigeleisen-Mayer equation.  *PyQuiver* requires Cartesian Hessian matrices, which can be calculated using any electronic structure program.  *PyQuiver* works with Gaussian output files by default (Gaussian '09 and '16 are both supported).

 ### Features

 * calculate KIEs or EIEs
-* automatically read frequencies from [`g09`](http://www.gaussian.com/g_prod/g09.htm) output files
+* automatically read frequencies from [`Gaussian`](http://www.gaussian.com/g_prod/g09.htm) output files
 * excellent performance for larger systems
 * highly customizable isotopic substitutions
 * arbitrary temperature